joshmccure/cypress-scaffold/README.md

 ### Test(s) are failing intermittently

-If you notice tests failing intermittently, try debug them locally with `cy:open` in chrome with the console open.
+If you notice tests failing intermittently, try debug them locally with `cy:open` in chrome with the console open. trying

 1. Reproduce the failure
 2. Find the line where the test fails